ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ## Technical specifications for Red Hat OpenShift for VMware
 {: #ocp_overview-specs}

-The following capacity requirements apply only if your vCenter Server instance is using vSAN™ storage.
+The following capacity requirements apply only if your {{site.data.keyword.vcf-auto-short}} instance is using vSAN™ storage.
 If you are using NFS, a new 2-TB NFS data store, which is dedicated to {{site.data.keyword.redhat_openshift_notm}}, is ordered.

 The solution topology has the following requirements:
 * 9 CPUs